||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 (From Big Bad City by Von Däniken's Express.)

 Low, eerie tones rose from the speaker.
 The band had thought it funny to include a backwards Satanic chant when the album was pressed.
 The clawing sinister whisper filled the hush within the room.
-Twitching curtains animated the streetlamp’s neon glow.
+Twitching curtains animated the neon streetlamp glow.

 A squat, ugly imp moved from the flickering shadows.
 The creature’s green leathery wings scraped forlornly upon the stone floor.